artsus4/hakchi2-wiki/FAQ.md

 Known problem games:
 * Battletoads - crashed on second level.
 Patch available: http://www.romhacking.net/hacks/2528/
 * Robocop 3 - it should work but not working at all.
 MMC3 port is working fine.
 There are many weird code in this game.
 I created my own [patch](http://clusterrr.com/roms/nes-patches/RoboCop%203%20(U)%20%5b!%5d%20-%20NES%20Mini%20patch.ips).
 * Snow Bros. - When the CPU writes to the serial port on consecutive cycles, the MMC1 ignores all writes but the first.
 This happens when the 6502 executes read-modify-write (RMW) instructions, such as DEC and ROR, by writing back the old value and then writing the new value on the next cycle.
 It's very easy to fix.
-I created my own [http://clusterrr.com/roms/nes-patches/Snow%20Bros.%20(U)%20%5b!%5d%20-%20NES%20Mini%20patch.ips](patch).
+I created my own [patch](http://clusterrr.com/roms/nes-patches/Snow%20Bros.%20(U)%20%5b!%5d%20-%20NES%20Mini%20patch.ips).
-* Bill & Ted's Excellent Adventure - same as Snow Bros. [http://clusterrr.com/roms/nes-patches/Bill%20&%20Ted's%20Excellent%20Video%20Game%20Adventure%20(U)%20-%20NES%20Mini%20patch.ips](My patch) .
+* Bill & Ted's Excellent Adventure - same as Snow Bros.
+[My patch](http://clusterrr.com/roms/nes-patches/Bill%20&%20Ted's%20Excellent%20Video%20Game%20Adventure%20(U)%20-%20NES%20Mini%20patch.ips) .

 Feel free to ask me for patched if you found some game that should work (no mapper working) but it crashes at startup.

-**Q: Can I find list of games with mappers?**
+**Q: Where can I find list of games with mappers?**

 A: http://bootgod.dyndns.org:7777 and http://tuxnes.sourceforge.net/nesmapper.txt